For older Olympians, age is just a number

-TOKYO - Much has been made about Carli Lloyd's age.
+TOKYO - (AP) -- Much has been made about Carli Lloyd's age.
 The American forward will be -- gasp! -- 39 when the Olympics soccer tournament kicks off.

 But for all the focus on Lloyd, she's not even going to be the oldest athlete competing in Tokyo.